 The Garden Club of Manchester was organized in 1920, becoming the first garden club in Vermont.
 The Club's purpose is to promote love for, interest in and knowledge of horiculture.
 The Club currently has approximately 100 members actively engaged in conservation, beautification and education.

 Civic beautification is one of our major endeavors.
 The club designs, plants and maintains baskets, boxes and planters in Manchester and Dorset.
-We also design and maintain parts of the Manchester Town Green and this year we were instrumental in the replanting of the Dorset Town Office gardens.
-One of our newer projects is the plantings at the new Veterans Memorial in Danby, VT.
-This project was made possible by a grant from the National Garden Club Plant America project.
+We also design and maintain parts of the Manchester Town Green and we were instrumental in the replanting of the Dorset Town Office gardens.
+Another project was the plantings at the Veterans Memorial in Danby, VT.
+The Danby project was made possible by a grant from the National Garden Clubs Plant America project.

 Our members create weekly floral arrangements for the main hall of Yester House at the Southern Vermont Art Center and the Manchester Community Library.
 All of these beautiful floral places are made possible through the creativity and hard work of our many dedicated members.